 What is Osteopathy

-Christine’s osteopathy practice often utilize gentle techniques, informed by your body’s physical, emotional, mental and energetic presence, to assist your body in releasing and opening areas of restriction or blockage, providing a space for healing to occur more effectively and treat a wide variety of medical conditions.
+Chris’s osteopathy practice utilizes gentle techniques, informed by your body’s physical, emotional, mental and energetic presence, to assist your body in releasing and opening areas of restriction or blockage, providing a space for healing to occur more effectively and treat a wide variety of medical conditions.